 Maintaining those relationships is key, but I feel making sure everything is fairly spread out as to who is going to do with what in assisting and caring for that person.
 I head all too often Families have falling out because of the stress and when others are not respecting your responsibilities like going to college, getting you degree and/or getting a job.

 Maintain Those Relationships

 I have seen and heard many situations where families are struggling financially and emotionally to take care of that family member.
 Financially caring for a family member can be detrimental to a family’s finances such as hospital care, hospice care, medicine and doctors’ visits all adding to the stress.

-Clearly the best advise I can say is take it one day at a time, know that caring for someone can be thankless job, but you are making a difference.
-An area that I wanted to mention but takes a whole article would be how you maintain a relationship with a significant other when your going through caring for a family member and that would be have patience, both you and your significant other.
+Clearly, the best advice I can say is taking it one day at a time, know that caring for someone can be a thankless job, but you are making a difference.
+An area that I wanted to mention but takes a whole article would be how you maintain a relationship with a significant other when you’re going through caring for a family member and that would behave patience, both you and your significant other.

 There may be times your relationship will be put aside to care for that person which becomes frustrating and stress on both of you, my advise is always put time aside for you.

-During those times, you may feel your needs come last, but self care is so important and those around will need to understand for you to be your best at caring for family, you need to be your best.
-It may not be easy, relationships may suffer, but keep the course and know it will get better, there is a light at the end of tunnel.
+During those times, you may feel your needs come last, but self-care is so important and those around will need to understand for you to be your best at caring for family, you need to be your best.
+It may not be easy, relationships may suffer, but keep the course and know it will get better, there is a light at the end of the tunnel.